Your donation today can make a difference in the life of a blind or visually impaired individual.

 Mobility as a blind and visually impaired individual can be a challenge.
 To participate in our programs, many of our members use public transportation.
 To attend one program, this could mean a two hour bus ride, an expensive cab fare, several transfers on the trolley system, or just not attending.
 The Blind Community Center strives to provide transportation to and from our programs, but limited availability often means members cannot participate.
 Your donation can help expand our transportation network and allow the blind and visually to participate in our programs.

 The Blind Community Center operates a beautiful three-story building located in Balboa Park.
-The building allows us to host our many programs, and includes a full size kitchen, a large auditorium, a computer lab, a crafts room, and a youth room.
+The building allows us to host our many programs, and includes a full size kitchen, a large auditorium, a computer lab, and a crafts room.
 We rely on the dedicated service of our volunteers to maintain, clean, organize, and operate our facility, but the building still requires paid maintenance and upkeep from time to time.
 Your donation can help ensure that the building is able to operate in a clean, safe manner, and we can remain open to the community.

 How You Can Donate: